 A positive mindset is the most powerful weapon in your quest for success.
 The road to success is hard, it is full of obstacles, and adversity.
 If you doubt yourself, you won’t be able to attain the success that you deserve.
 Mastering your mindset requires you to unleash your inner strength, avoid negative self-talk, and ask yourself the tough questions.

-"The hard choices—what we most fear doing, asking, saying—these are very often exactly what we most need to do."
+"The hard choices—what we most fear to do, asking, saying—these are very often exactly what we most need to do."
 Tim Ferris

 Some people allow fears to keep them stuck in their situations.
-Fear has the ability to keep you stuck and control your mindset.
-Tim Ferris silence his fear by stating his fear out loud, "By becoming familiar with the worst case scenario, you begin to melt the fear holding you back."
+Fear can keep you stuck and control your mindset.
+Tim Ferris silence his fear by stating his fear out loud, "By becoming familiar with the worst-case scenario, you begin to melt the fear holding you back."
 He designed an exercise called 'fear-setting', Ferris learned when he faced his fear on paper, it was easier to defeat it in real life.
 He understood that fear was holding him down and preventing him from accomplishing his goals, What is holding you down?

 "You Don' t need permission to chase your dreams.
 Go execute."
 Gary Vaynerchuk

-You do not need anyone permission to be yourself and to share your gifts.
-Gary Vaynerchuk wants to write a new book about giving yourself permission to do your thing.
-Gary believes that the only permission you need to be yourself is your own permission.
-Give yourself permission to be great.
+You do not need anyone's permission to be yourself and to share your gifts.
+Gary Vaynerchuk wants to write a new book about permitting yourself to do your thing.
+Gary believes that the only permission you need to be yourself is your permission.
+Permit yourself to be great.

 If you want to do something, stop asking for permission, and go make great things happen.
 When you succeed, your fans will show up, do not worry about them, start shipping your work.